thinhantran/meal_plan_api/README.md

 # projet-jee
-This is a group project with 3 other members at school.
+This project and the [Mobilité](https://github.com/thinhantran/projet-mobilite) project are group projects that I worked on with three other students at university.
 I migrated the project from the university's GitLab to my personal GitHub account.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.